Schedule Your Priorities

 This is the key to making all the above work.
 So many people make resolutions that don’t happen because they do not have this routine of working on what matters every single week.

 Find a time that works for you.
-I find that Sunday mornings work best for me because psychologically it’s the beginning of a new week and the best time to plan the rest of that week.
+I find that Sunday mornings work best for me.
+In my mind, the week begins on Monday, so I plan for it before it starts.
 My schedule is also more predictable on Sundays than on other days of the week so this planning session is more likely to happen on a Sunday than on any other day.

 When you first start doing this, you may need half an hour just to sit down and think about what actions you want to take this week for each priority.
 As you get the hang of this, it is possible to plan your week in a quick 10 minute session.